 Typically, individuals who are injured through the negligent, recklessness or intentional disregard of another have a legal right to seek damages by proving how the other person is at fault.
 A reputable personal injury law firm an Rhode Island car accident lawyers can provide a free initial consultation to discuss your case and evaluate its merits to show you all the legal options you have to seek financial recovery.

-I never went to the hospital after the Providence auto accident.
+I never went to the hospital.
 Do I still have a valid case for motor vehicle wreck compensation?

 Because of the heightened adrenaline rush following a car accident in Rhode Island or a Rhode Island motorcycle crash, many victims are unaware of the the full extent of their injuries for hours, days or even weeks after.
 However, seeking medical treatment is important and the sooner you obtain a diagnosis and plan of treatment the better for your case.
 In addition, having a diagnosis and prognosis by a doctor can help the RI injury attorney prove the case by showing a causal relationship between the accident and your injuries.

-Can I just use my own primary care physician to seek medical care and advice as a result of an East Providence motor vehicle collision?
+Can I just use my own primary care physician to seek medical care and advice?

 Absolutely.
 Make an appointment with your primary doctor as soon as possible after the motor vehicle collision.
 This is an effective way to begin the treatment process to ensure you heal.
 However, most primary caregivers are general practitioners and might not have the skills to treat your specific injuries.
 This is why your personal injury attorney will likely have you set an appointment with a neurologist, chiropractor, physical therapist, surgeon, orthopedic physician or other specialists to ensure you heal completely.

-Can my local family law attorney take charge of my accident or negligence case?
+Can my local family law attorney take charge of my accident case?